 And here’s why… When we play down our roles or our personality we never allow ourselves to be seen.
-Truth be told being seen (yes being vulnerable) is the only way to establish true, authentic connection and without connections we live our lives in isolation.
+Truth be told being seen (yes being vulnerable) is the only way to establish a true, authentic connection and without connections, we live our lives in isolation.

 I know it’s so tempting as you see them every day.
 You have coffee with them in the morning so why not have a drink or two after work with them.
 Your team is not your friend, and your desire to be liked by them may ruin any leadership role that you have spent developing.